cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 output shares for a batch are provided at the same time.
 Many DAFs may also support a "streaming" form, where shares are processed one at a time.

-Implementation note: For most natural DAFs (and VDAFs) it is not necessary for an Aggregator to store all output shares individually before aggregating.
+Implementation note: for most natural DAFs (and VDAFs) it is not necessary for an Aggregator to store all output shares individually before aggregating.
 Typically it is possible to merge output shares into aggregate shares as they arrive, merge these into other aggregate shares, and so on.
 In particular, this